Look-alike

 A look-alike, or double, is a person who bears a strong physical resemblance to another person, excluding cases like twins and other instances of family resemblance.

-Some look-alikes have been notable individuals in their own right.
+Some look-alikes have been notable individuals in their own right, such as the actresses Margot Robbie and Jaime Pressley.
 Other notable look-alikes have been notable solely for resembling well-known individuals, such as Clifton James, who acted as a double for British Field Marshal Bernard Montgomery during World War II.